-Based on my own experience, I thought the Suunto 5 gave me some of the most impressive GNSS recorded tracks I’ve seen from wrist worn wearables.
-I should stress that this is a demo unit and I will provide further updates regarding this when I get the retail version.
+Based on my own experience, the Suunto 5 gave me some of the most impressive GNSS recorded tracks I’ve seen from wrist worn wearables from the demo unit on loan, and subsequently from a retail unit I purchased off the shelf.
+The results are consistent.

 There is this 300m upslope where I do my intervals repeatedly and it is flanked by buildings and tall grown trees.
 I never thought it’d be that much of a challenge but it has caused issues for nearly every wearable I use there.
-But, the Suunto 5 seemed to to manage easily.
+But, the Suunto 5 managed easily.

-You can see the difference between Suunto 5 watch and the Suunto 9 in navigating this difficult upslope below.
+You can see the difference between Suunto 5 watch and a Suunto 9 in navigating this difficult upslope below.

 I’d imagine the protruding antenna on the watch had a huge part to play in the quality of the recorded tracks.